Hurricane Lee generates big swells along northern Caribbean while it churns through open waters

 SAN JUAN, Puerto Rico — (AP) — Hurricane Lee whipped up waves of more than 15 feet (5 meters) on Monday as the Category 3 storm cranked through open waters just north of the Caribbean region.

-The storm is not expected to make landfall.
-It was located some 340 miles (545 kilometers) north of the northern Leeward Islands.
-It had winds of up to 120 mph (195 kph) and was moving northwest at 7 mph (11 kph).
+The storm is not expected to make landfall this week, although forecasters said residents of New England and nearby areas should keep a close eye on Lee, whose future path is uncertain.
+It was located about 380 miles (610 kilometers) north of the northern Leeward Islands.
+It had winds of up to 115 mph (185 kph) and was moving northwest at 7 mph (11 kph).

+The National Hurricane Center said Lee is likely to pass just west of Bermuda late Thursday and Friday and be located offshore of the mid-Atlantic states and New England by the end of the week.

+“Although Lee is expected to weaken later in the week, it is expected to significantly increase in size and hazards will extend well away from the storm center,” the center said.

 A high surf advisory was in effect for Puerto Rico and the U.S. Virgin Islands, with the National Weather Service warning of breaking waves of up to 15 feet (5 meters) for north and east-facing beaches.